For everyone who’s ever been told they need to be the best. Or believed it themselves.

 just a little.

-When you see another girl doing something amazing, tell her, and mean it.
-Tearing other girls down doesn’t make you bigger.
+When you see someone doing something amazing, tell them, and mean it.
+Tearing others down doesn’t make you bigger.

-You can’t change everything at once, so pick the one thing that, if it got a little better this week, would make your whole week better.
+You can’t fix everything at once.
+Pick the one thing that, if it nudged forward a little, would change the whole week.

-A few features and interviews from my wrestling and pageant career so far.
-For press inquiries, email through the contact section below.
+A few features so far.
+For press inquiries, email me below.